apify/apify-sdk-python/README.md

 # Apify SDK for Python

 The Apify SDK for Python is the official library to create [Apify Actors](https://docs.apify.com/platform/actors) in Python.
-It provides useful features like actor lifecycle management, local storage emulation, and actor event handling.
+It provides useful features like Actor lifecycle management, local storage emulation, and Actor event handling.

 If you just need to access the [Apify API](https://docs.apify.com/api/v2) from your Python applications, check out the [Apify Client for Python](https://docs.apify.com/api/client/python) instead.